winnpixie/guardian-aottg/README.md

 - Custom textures/sounds!
     - Help on these are available in the `README.TXT` file found when you download and run Guardian's launcher, or when you extract the ZIP file.
 - A *boat-load* of new settings (ESCAPE key to open the configuration menu):
+    - **Game-modes**
+        - MaxTitanPoints - Max points titans must gain to win CTF missions.
+        - MaxHumanPoints - Max points humans must gain to win CTF missions.
+        - BombsKillTitans - Expands upon normal Bomb-PVP to work with titans.
+        - UseSkyBarrier - Enables a "limit" of how high players can fly upwards during a Bomb-PVP match.
+(Insta-death box for your own collision)
     - **Master Client**
         - AnnounceRoundTime - Announces how many seconds a full round took to finish.
         - AnnounceWaveTime - Announces how many seconds a survival wave took to finish.